OptimalGrowYT/ZOO-STORY-BOT/README.md

 6. DONE it has been copied successfully
 7. QUERY ID , which looks like this: `"user=%7B%22id%22%3A7376734359%2C%22first_name%22%3A%22Wahid%XXXXXXX"`
 8. Go to ZOO STORY BOT Folder
-9. open QUERY_ID.txt file paste it save and close.
+9. open data.txt file paste it save and close.

 ## Run ZOO STORY HACK ON PC